This post may contain affiliate links. Full disclosures here.

 A fake or real pumpkin is the perfect prop for this baby’s first fall photo.

-As always have fun experimenting with your indoor DIY baby fall photos!
+As always have fun experimenting with your indoor DIY baby fall photos and check out these baby Christmas photo ideas next!

 Newborn Fall Photo Ideas